Reflexe/ProtocolLearn/README.md

 ProtoclLearn has three general parts:
 * [Utilities](https://github.com/ProtocolLearn/ProtocolLearn-Utilities): Contains the core of ProtocolLearn: Types, Addresses (eg. Ipv4Address), helpers (StringFunctions, VectorFunctions, ByteOrder) and more.
 * [Protocols](https://github.com/ProtocolLearn/ProtocolLearn-Protocols): Contains implomented protocols (eg. Ethernet and Ipv4).
-* [Examples](https://github.com/ProtocolLearn/ProtocolLearn-Examples) and [Libraries](https://github.com/ProtocolLearn/ProtocolLearn-Libraries): In "Examples", there are examples for the usage of ProtocolLearn's performed protocols.
+* [Examples](https://github.com/ProtocolLearn/ProtocolLearn-Examples) and [Libraries](https://github.com/ProtocolLearn/ProtocolLearn-Libraries): In "Examples", there are examples for the usage of ProtocolLearn's implomented protocols.
 "Libraries" contains examples too, but with an option to add the example into your project.

 ## Build
 ProtocolLearn based on [qmake](https://en.wikipedia.org/wiki/Qmake) (qt projects).